ssrg-vt/hermitux/tools/arm-binary-rewriter/Readme.md

 we can reach from the function we are in, starting from the SVC.
 For all these function exit points, we check if x30 is loaded from memory: this would mean that x30 is restored and it was saved before.
 We can then replace SVC with BL.
-If we find a path with no x30 restoration, we cannot rewrite.
+If we find at least a path with no x30 restoration, we cannot rewrite.